nbuitragob/homework_t8/README.md

 Homework.postman_collection.json
 ```

-Thast a file created by postman in which all the API tests are described.
+That is a file created by postman in which all the API tests are described.

 Now lets get started